Restoring your property. Restoring your life.

 While there are certainly other types of mold, the bottom line is: if you are finding signs of mold in your home, the problem needs to be addressed.
 Do you need mold remediation or mold restoration?

-When is Mold Remediation Required?
+When is Mold Removal or Mold Remediation Required?

 Let’s recap: mold restoration is simply the removal of excess mold in the house, whereas mold remediation is the elimination of unwanted mold, but also mold testing, and containing the growth so it does not occur again.